 * Degree of survival: despite some minor alterations to the interior, the building has survived remarkably intact, significantly contributing to its high degree of special interest.

 Sir Michael Hopkins (b1935) started an architectural practice together with Patty Hopkins in 1976, ending a partnership with Norman Foster that had begun in 1968.
-He had worked with Frederick Gibberd and Sir Basil Spence in the 1950s, and then studied at the Architectural Association with Oliver Hill.
+He had worked with Frederick Gibberd and Sir Basil Spence in the 1950s, and then studied at the Architectural Association.
+At the same time he worked on small projects with Oliver Hill, one of the pioneers of modernism in Britain.
 In the 1970s and early 1980s his work was associated with the High-Tech movement of the period, including the Greene King building in Bury St Edmunds, while his later work has explored greater contextualisation, beginning with the commission to rebuild the Mound Stand at Lord's Cricket Ground (1987).
 Hopkins was elected a Royal Academician in 1992 and received a knighthood in 1995.

 The Schlumberger brief incorporated a development in two phases.
 The second phase, completed in 1992, is too young to be considered for listing at this time (2016).
 The initial phase, of 5600 m2, was designed to house a drilling testing station, a pumping station, laboratories, offices, computer rooms, library, meeting spaces and a canteen/restaurant.
 The brief asked for a design that was ‘creative yet functional, attractive but not flashy’ (Architectural Review, February 1984), and stressed the need for good connectivity and communication between the different activities and departments.
 A requirement for good natural lighting was specified for the Test Station resulting in the use of a Teflon-coated fibreglass membrane, the first for a major roof covering in the United Kingdom.
 The Test Station equipment is designed to replicate real drilling conditions with a high pressure chamber and drilling ‘pits’ included in the design, wherein pressures of 10,000 psi and drilling temperatures of 170o C can be achieved.
 With such extremes safety was a significant consideration.
 The north wall was designed to blow out in case of an explosion and, no doubt, the fabric roof covering, provided and manufactured by Stromeyer and engineered by Ove Arup and Partners, not only provided the required lighting but would if needed enable explosive pressures to escape upwards.

-The side ranges, housing laboratories, computer rooms, meeting spaces, the library and offices, uses a customised version of the Patera system, which Hopkins devised and patented in 1981 to supply a demand for an ‘off the peg’ construction system.
+The side ranges, housing laboratories, computer rooms, meeting spaces, the library and offices, use a single-storey post and truss structure clad in glass and profiled steel sheeting, a development of the system developed by the Hopkinses for their own home in Hampstead (Listed at Grade II*).
 Work began in September 1983 and the company began to fully occupy the building in early 1985.
 An initial proposal for fabric canopies to provide brise soleil was rejected, and Schlumberger opted instead for external blinds to regulate temperatures for their staff in the side ranges.
 The temperature control under the membrane proved to be a challenge too, and the comfort level in the Winter Garden is not always easily maintained.

 Since the building has been occupied, original structures in the service yard became obsolete and have been removed.

-Scientific research facilities and offices erected in 1984-9 for Schlumberger Research Ltd., and designed by Sir Michael Hopkins (Michael Hopkins Ltd).
+Scientific research facilities and offices erected in 1983-85 for Schlumberger Research Ltd., and designed by Sir Michael Hopkins (Michael Hopkins and Partners, now Hopkins Architects).
 The structural engineers were Anthony Hunt Associates and Ove Arup and Partners (roof membrane).

 MATERIALS: the building is constructed of a tubular steel frame with concrete floor surfaces, polished in the Winter Garden, and a Teflon coated, fibreglass membrane for the main roof covering.
 Window frames are of powder-coated steel.